top of page

 Urban History | Immigration | Race & Ethnicity | Gender

-Dr. Carol Lynn McKibben is an Affiliate Scholar and Lecturer for the Bill Lane Center for the American West at Stanford University and has been teaching courses in California history, Urban history and Immigration history for the Department of History and Urban Studies at Stanford University since 2006.
-Her recent book, SALINAS: A History of Race and Resilience in an Agricultural City was published in January 2022, Stanford University Press.
+Dr. Carol Lynn McKibben has been an Affiliate Scholar and Lecturer for the Bill Lane Center for the American West at Stanford University and has taught courses in California history, Urban History and Immigration History for the Department of History and Urban Studies at Stanford University since 2006.
+Her most recent book, SALINAS: A History of Race and Resilience in an Agricultural City was published in January 2022, Stanford University Press.

-Dr. McKibben has engaged in numerous community-based research projects on the Monterey Peninsula for thirty years.
+Dr. McKibben has also engaged in numerous community-based research projects on the Monterey Peninsula for thirty-five years.

 Her first book, Beyond Cannery Row: Sicilian Women, Immigration, and Community in Monterey, 1915-1999 placed women at the center of a transnational migration story that focused on the ways migration re-shaped Sicilian fishing families as they moved back and forth from villages in Sicily to Monterey, California and, at the same time, altered the character of the city over the course of the twentieth century.